 - Process knowledge: Understand that standard operating conditions in the process could limit the range for the factors of interest.
 Optimum settings may be outside this range.
 For this reason, choose bold settings, while never forgetting safety.

-- Risk: Always consider that bold settings could possibly endanger equipment or individuals and must be evaluated for such risk.
+- Risk: Always consider those bold settings that could possibly endanger equipment or individuals and must be evaluated for such risk.
 Avoid settings that have the potential for harm.

 - Cost: Cost is always a consideration.
 Time, materials, and/or resource constraints may also impact the design.